Guidance Patrol: Religious differences of opinion

+Ali Shariati, viewed as one of the inspirations of the Iranian Revolution, strongly opposed the idea of a morality police.

 Some officials say that in their view the Guidance Patrol is an Islamic religious police, fulfilling the Islamic obligation to Enjoining good and forbidding wrong, and is desired by the people.
 Others oppose the Guidance Patrol's existence on the grounds that the authorities should respect citizens' freedom and dignity, and enforce Iranian law but not enforce Islam.
 The Guidance Patrol has been called un-Islamic by some, mostly because performing the requisites is haram (forbidden) when it leads to sedition.
 Some argue the notion should be a mutual obligation, allowing people to instruct government officials, but in practise it is strictly limited to one side.